COGS18/COGS18.github.io/assets/intro/syllabus.md

 ## OTHER GOOD STUFF

-### Campuswire Rules
+### Piazza Rules

-Campuswire is an incredible resource for technical classes.
+Piazza is an incredible resource for technical classes.
 It gives you a place to post questions and an opportunity to answer others' questions.
 We do our very best as an instructional staff to answer each and every question in a timely manner.
 We also want to make sure this platform is being used to learn and not thwarting anyone's education.
-To make all of this possible, there are a few rules for this course's campuswire:
+To make all of this possible, there are a few rules for this course's Piazza:

 1. Before posting your question, look at questions that have already been posted to avoid duplicates.
 2. If posting about an assignment, note title should have assignment number, question number, and 1-2 words about the question. (i.e. A1 Q1 Variable Naming)
 3. Never post an answer to or code for an assignment on a public post.
 Pseudocode is encouraged for public posts.
-If you must include code for an assignment, make this post private (to "Instructors & TAs" only) on Campuswire.
+If you must include code for an assignment, make this post private (to "Instructors & TAs" only) on Piazza.
 4. Your post must include not only your question/where you're stuck, but also what you've already done to try to solve it so far and what resources (class notes, online URLs, etc.) you used to try to answer the question up to this point.

 ### Class Conduct